pat2echo/AI-Posture-Monitor/README.md

 This project, `ai_posture_monitor`, is designed to be an innovative and cost-effective solution for real-time activity monitoring of elderly individuals.
 It utilizes the MediaPipe pose estimation model, along with fuzzy logic and finite state machines, to achieve reliable tracking, posture recognition, and fall detection.

+## Contents
+- Key Functionalities
+- How it Works
+- Other Utility Scripts
+- Color Codes
+- Evaluation
+- Dataset
+- Self-Consent Form for Dataset Usage

 ## Key Functionalities

 * **Real-time Activity Monitoring:** Continuously tracks and analyzes movements, providing a comprehensive view of activity patterns.